 No one should doubt that we are making progress.
-The GNP for the second quarter of 1983 shows growth at a 9.2 percent rate.
-The index of leading economic indicators has jumped 12 months in a row.
+The GNP for the second quarter of 1983 shows growth at a 9.2 percent rate: The greatest quarterly expansion since 1975.
+The index of leading economic indicators has jumped 11 months in a row.
 Industrial output rose 2.1 percent in April; the highest monthly rise in 8 years, 1.2 percent in May, 1.0 percent in June, and 1.8 percent in July.
 Economists agree we are in a broad based recovery.